bartificer/programming-by-stealth/docs/pbs42.md

 });
 ```

-Now that we know this much of the code is working we should update our sample page so it initialises the CA to a random state automatically.
+Now that we know this much of the code is working, we should update our sample page so it initialises the CA to a random state automatically.
 We do this by updating the initialisation code in `sample.html` to:

 ```javascript
 // a globally scoped variable to hold the automaton object